nrobinson2000/linux-blade/README.md

 ## Step 15: Install Wireshark

-- Wireshark is required for the Network Programming class.
+- Wireshark is required for the Network Programming class at my university.

 ```
 sudo apt install wireshark*